How Can I Protect My Intellectual Property?

 - Work for hire or an anonymous author.
 Legally, a business or company cannot be the â€śauthorâ€ť of a work.
 However, a business can still own the copyright to a work.
 Material created by an employee during the course of his/her employment is therefore copyrightable by the employer, but different rules apply.
 In these cases, protections last 95 years from publication or 120 years from the creation of the work, whichever is shorter.
 The same timeframe applies to anonymous or pseudonymous works.

 In general, copyright protection exists automatically for authors of original works.
 However, you must register with the United States Copyright Office if you wish to defend your work against copyright infringement through a lawsuit.

 The laws governing copyright protections are complex and defending your copyrighted IP can be difficult.
 Therefore, whether you need to register your own copyright or have questions about the use of copyrighted material, a business attorney from our law firm can help.

-If you have concerns about your right to your businessâ€™s intellectual property, then contact the lawyers at LAD Law Group today.
+If you have concerns about your right to your businessâ€™s intellectual property, the lawyers at LAD Law Group today.
 We can assist you in registering a trademark or copyright, or in filing for a patent.
 Additionally, we can defend your intellectual property rights against infringement, if necessary.